vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

 10.-11.
-As there is thus the injunction of the com- mander of the hosts (Senesa) to Gajanana (the elephant- faced God) and other hosts, either with this mantra shall a Vaishnava always conduct the worship &c. of Hari, or with the mantra dvaya shall he perform it preceded by salutation to his guru.
+As there is thus the injunction of the commander of the hosts (Senesa) to Gajanana (the elephantfaced God) and other hosts, either with this mantra shall a Vaishnava always conduct the worship &c. of Hari, or with the mantra dvaya shall he perform it preceded by salutation to his guru.
 </details>